High quality candles are worth the money, make sure you're getting the most out of yours!

 Here's five tips for burning any candle the right way:

-Let me ask you this, have you ever bought a dud?
-You look forward to lighting your brand new candle and it immediately goes out- whomp whomp.
+But have you ever bought a dud?
+You know what I mean, you look forward to lighting your brand new candle and it immediately goes out- whomp whomp.
 It's not uncommon for a low quality candle to be wicked improperly.
 If it drowns itself out right away, it's probably under-wicked, meaning the wick is too small for the jar and/or the wax type.
 If you end up with a dud, set the jar on a wax warmer to help release any fragrance.

 For best results and longest lasting performance, burn candles in four hour increments.